fara-pug/fara-pug/index.md

 will transfer the existing sigil to the target.
 Only one Sigil of Blood may be active at a time.

-Bloodweavers have Below Average Health, Good Insight, Above Average Charm, Below Average Resilience, and 2 Spell Slots.
+Below Average Health, Good Insight, Above Average Charm, Below Average Resilience, and 2 Spell Slots.

 Points required: 10,000

-<a id="orgd0a5042"></a>
+<a id="org77fad83"></a>

 ### POLITICIAN